FORCaist/FORCaist.github.io/brunlocal.md

 <h2>Option 2: Local Installation</h2>
 Locally installation should be straight-forward, but we had add solutions to potential installation issues at the bottom of this page.

 If you don't have Python and/or Jupyter installed, we recommend installing Anaconda from: https://www.anaconda.com/distribution/

 To run FORCsensei locally requires a number of extra packages, which can be installed via pip or sudo (some will be included in Anaconda).
+Open a terminal and give the commands:

 ```
 pip install appmode